Did Brad Pitt Secretly Visit Angelina Jolie In Cambodia?

 The overly public divorce soon became private and it’s alleged that the two enlisted a private judge to deal with the divorce as well as custody.
 This has apparently helped their relationship greatly as details have been kept private.
 The source adds that their relationship is no longer as tense as it had been before as they are focusing on their children and trying to do what’s right for them.
 Brad has apparently cleaned up and is focusing on healthy clean living and is in a better place.

-Salt actress has apparently shown how much of a humanitarian she is by getting her hand dirty and that she had truly embraced Cambodia.
-Angelina is apparently easy to talk to, polite and not intimidating.
+The Salt actress has apparently shown how much of a humanitarian she is by getting her hand dirty and that she had truly embraced Cambodia.
+Angelina is apparently easy to talk to, polite, and not intimidating.

 This could be seen by how she interacted with her crew as well as how she had embraced the country’s culture including their food.
 She was seen eating a variety of insects with her children during her interview with BBC.

-However a report from Gossip Cop claims that the report by E!
+However, a report from Gossip Cop claims that the report by E!
 News was false.
 It says that Brad did not actually visit Angelina Jolie while she and her family were in Cambodia.

 Gossip Cop claims that they could exclusively report that Brad and Angelina did not meet recently.
 It stated that the actress may have spent time in Cambodia but when Brad was there they were still together.
 Stating that the two were still together when Brad was making several visits to the country to see their children.
 They apparently checked with Brad’s representative and the rep said that Brad only visited while the two were together last year but not recently.